-- 1. Everyone shall have the following basic freedoms: - freedom of conscience, religion and education, - freedom of thought, belief, opinion and expression of opinion including the freedom of the press and media; - 2.
-Every citizen of the Union shall have the following basic freedoms: - freedom of peaceful assembly; - freedom of association.
+- 1. Everyone shall have the following basic freedoms: - freedom of conscience, religion, belief and education, - freedom of thought, opinion and expression of opinion including the freedom of the press and media; - 2.
+Every citizen of the Union shall have the following basic freedoms: - freedom of peaceful assembly; - freedom to form associations, unless the purposes or activities of such associations conflict with criminal laws or are directed against the constitutional order.
+Details shall be regulated by a Union law; - freedom of choice with respect to occupation, place of work and place of training.